mattermost/docs/source/developer/interactive-messages.rst

 Message Menus for Channels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can provide a list of channels for message menus users to select.
+You can provide a list of channels for message menus for users to select from.
 Users can only select from public channels in their teams.

 Specify ``channels`` as your action's ``data_source`` as follows: